deloschang/auto_class_scheduler/README.md

 TODO
  * Create AJAX input box for class names
+ * Parse the scraped listings and add to database
  * Insert events based on classes inputted
- * Scrape the timetable to fill in class times
  * Design